tim-gromeyer/MarkdownEdit/README.md

 - To improve the performance when using images, disable the "Auto add file path to icon path" option in settings (Menu Extras->Options).
 - When building via CMake, the translations **won't** work!

-# To do:

-- Open HTML files and convert them to Markdown(it works, but it's a bit buggy, that's why it's not available, to enable it anyways, define _QT_DEBUG_ when compiling [mainwindow.cpp](mainwindow.cpp) and [parser.cpp](parser.cpp))
-- Synchronize scrolling(would be hard)

 -------